palautatan/ph142/index.md

 Before we get deep into the class, here are a few helper documents.
 <a href="notes/formatting/formatting.html">i.
 Homework Formatting</a>
 <a href="notes/knitting/knitting-issues.html"> ii.
 Knitting Issues</a>
+<a href="notes/gradescope-tutorial/gradescope-tutorial.pdf">iii.
+Turning in your assignments on Gradescope</a>

 #### Part 1 | Exploring data
 In Part 1, we learn how to summarize, manipulate, and and visualize data.
 We also learn about how studies are designed so that they may collect representative data.